inka-pallycon/pallycon-widevine-android-sdk/WhatIsNew_Android.md

+# Version 4.0.0

+>- PallyConSDK has been updated to version 4.0.0
+   >  - Changed the ExoPlayer Package -> Media3 Package

 # Version 3.4.6

 >- PallyConSDK has been updated to version 3.4.6.
    >  - Fixed an issue where the license key rotation feature for live content was not working correctly.

 # Version 3.4.5

 >- PallyConSDK has been updated to version 3.4.5.